TheViolence/Vendor-Mixins/README.md

 ```

-But looking on W3C "border-radius" property is incompatible with:
+But looking on W3C docs "border-radius" property is incompatible with:
 - Chrome < 5.0
 - Firefox < 4.0
 - Safari < 5.0